hulyak/web_project_4/README.md

 - Profile form and add new card forms are checking the input values by validating the length of the input.
 (JS ValidityState)
 - Users can close the modals by pressing Esc key or by clicking outside the modal.

-Technologies:
+Technologies and concepts:

+- HTML,
+- CSS, Responsive Design,
-- HTML,CSS,
+- Figma,
 - BEM Methodology,
 - Webpack Bundler, JS transpilation and minification, CSS minification and autoprefixing, Image and font processing
 - Javascript Module System, ES6,
-- OOP - Loose coupling, Encapsulation and Inheritance
+- OOP - Loose coupling, Encapsulation, Inheritance,and Polymorphism
 - Interface accessibility

 ## Classes